Bill Foley (businessman)

 William Patrick Foley II (born December 29, 1944) is an American businessman and former attorney, specializing in financial services.
 He is chairman of Fidelity National Financial, Cannae Holdings and Black Knight Financial Services.
 Foley is the lead investor, chairman, and CEO of Black Knight Sports & Entertainment, a consortium that owns the Vegas Golden Knights.
-He is the owner of IFL team Vegas Knight Hawks.
-He is managing general partner of Black Knight Football Club, which owns Premier League club AFC Bournemouth, A-League club Auckland FC, Primeira Liga club Moreirense F.C. and a stake in French Ligue 1 club FC Lorient.
+He is the owner of Indoor Football League team Vegas Knight Hawks.
+He is managing general partner of Black Knight Football Club, which owns multiple association football clubs; Premier League club Bournemouth, A-League club Auckland FC, Primeira Liga club Moreirense and Ligue 1 club Lorient.
 As of 2023, he had an estimated net worth of US$1.6 billion according to Forbes.

 Background

 Growing up, Foley mostly lived in Texas with his family and extended family, who were ranchers.
 For a time, he lived in Ottawa, Ontario, when his father was posted in the United States Air Force there.
 Foley played shinny, an informal type of ice hockey, and started a lifelong appreciation for the sport.

-Foley attended the United States Military Academy.
+Foley attended the United States Military Academy in West Point, New York.
 While a cadet, he made $40,000 on the stock market, which he invested in during his spare time.
 Upon graduating from West Point, Foley was commissioned as a Second Lieutenant in the Air Force, where during his career he negotiated million-dollar defense contracts with Boeing.
-After leaving the Air Force, Foley moved into corporate law upon earning his J.D. from the University of Washington in 1974.
-Later, he bought and revitalized the then struggling title insurance firm Fidelity National Financial.
-He would go on to invest in wineries, golf courses, hotels, ski resorts, steak houses, fast-food restaurants and auto parts manufacturers.
+After leaving the Air Force, Foley earned his J.D. from the University of Washington in 1974 and moved into corporate law.
+Later, he bought and revitalized the then-struggling title insurance firm Fidelity National Financial.
+He would go on to invest in over 20 wineries in California, the Pacific Northwest, New Zealand and Argentina, as well as golf courses, hotels, ski resorts, steakhouses, fast-food restaurants and auto parts manufacturers, many under the ownership of Foley Entertainment Group, which he founded in 2021.